 Beginning with 1968, however, these problems disappear.
-Further, the assignment of additional costs resulting from the deductibles carried over to the year in which the services on the basis of which benefits were paid were performed eliminates one important adjustment required to obtain cash outlays from accrued outlays (or vice versa).
-Also, although there are strong theoretical arguments in favor of each method, those in favor of assigning these costs to the year into which the deductible is carried appear stronger, since if the program were terminated, the trust fund would be liable for all benefit payments and administrative expenses for services performed prior to termination, but not for the deductibles that would have been carried over if the program had continued.
+It may be noted that the assignment of additional costs resulting from the deductibles carried over to the year in which the services on the basis of which benefits were paid were performed eliminates one important adjustment required to obtain cash outlays from accrued outlays (or vice versa).
+Also, if the program were terminated, the trust fund would be liable for all benefit payments and administrative expenses for services performed prior to termination, but not for the deductibles that would have been carried over if the program had continued.